wellcodeglobal/taxsam-sia-2022/README.md

   cap production deploy
   ```

-  access log for capistrano run :
+  7. access log for capistrano run :
   ```
   cap production rails:logs
   ```

-  7. Assets Sync
+  8. Note
-  to turn on assets sync please see the document in `lib/tasks/asset_sync.rake`
+  - to turn on assets sync please see the document in `lib/tasks/asset_sync.rake`
+  - to setup WA please fill teh ENV for twillio.

   <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->